 Setting up pre-registration training: the contract of employment

 We suggest that trainees get a written copy of the contract of employment before their training begins and read it through carefully.
 All employees are entitled to a written statement of their main terms and conditions of employment within two months of starting work.
 The contract sets out rights and responsibilities of the employer and employee.
 The rights set out in the contract are in addition to rights under law such as the right to paid holiday and the right not to be discriminated against on the grounds of race, sex, disability, sexual orientation, age, religion or belief, or gender reassignment.
 Note that the contract of employment can give additional rights, for example, more paid holiday than the legal minimum, but it cannot take away or reduce legal rights.
 On leaving employment employees are entitled to be paid any outstanding holiday pay and notice pay if applicable.
 If you have queries about your contract of employment, Pharmacist Support may be able to help by referring you to a specialist Citizens Advice Bureau (CAB) adviser.
-If you would like to be referred, contact us on our general enquiry line: 0808 168 2233, ask us a question via live chat or email us on: email@example.com.
+If you would like to be referred, contact us on our general enquiry line: 0808 168 2233, or email us on: email@example.com.
 The Pharmacists’ Defence Association (PDA) may also be able to help.
 For full contact details for the PDA, see the Employment advice section below.

 Illness during pre-reg training